Robert F. Kennedy Jr.: 2025 Southwest United States measles outbreak

-Kennedy's tenure began during a measles outbreak in the southwestern U.S., including the first measles death in a decade.
+Kennedy's tenure began during a measles outbreak in the southwestern US, including the first measles death in a decade.
 The Texas Department of State Health Services reported 146 cases, 20 hospitalizations, and one death in late February.
 In his first public comments, on February 26, Kennedy said there had been two deaths and that "there have been four measles outbreaks this year.
 In this country last year there were 16.
 So it's not unusual.
 We have measles outbreaks every year."
-Such outbreaks of the disease had been declared domestically eliminated, prior to the resurgence of measles in the United States that started in the 2010s.
+Such outbreaks of the disease had been declared domestically eliminated until the measles resurgence in the United States that began in the 2010s.
 He also falsely claimed that the people hospitalized were done so "mainly for quarantine", a claim healthcare professionals refuted.
-U.S. Senator Ron Wyden wrote: "Nothing about kids dying from measles is normal.
+US Senator Ron Wyden wrote: "Nothing about kids dying from measles is normal.
 Anti-vaxxers like RFK Jr. and the Republicans who enable them are responsible for every single one of these deaths."

 Days later, Kennedy called the outbreak a "top priority" for the department.
 His messaging regarding the outbreak cited fringe theories blaming poor diet and health.
 He promoted cod liver oil, steroid inhalation, an antibiotic, vitamin A, and other questionable treatments that he called "almost miraculous".
-While recommending vaccination against measles, he also overstated the vaccine's possible harms and suggested that acquiring immunity from catching the disease would be better.
+While recommending vaccination against measles, he also overstated the vaccine's potential harms and suggested that immunity from natural infection would be better.
 The CDC says that the MMR vaccine is "much safer than getting measles, mumps, or rubella".
 The antibiotic is not effective against a viral disease such as measles.
-Vitamin A is part of measles treatment primarily in areas where children may be deficient in the vitamin.
+Vitamin A is part of measles treatment, primarily in areas where children may be deficient in it.

-On February 28, HHS top spokesperson Thomas Corry abruptly resigned, two weeks after being sworn in as the assistant secretary of public affairs.
+On February 28, HHS's top spokesperson, Thomas Corry, abruptly resigned, two weeks after being sworn in as the assistant secretary of public affairs.
 He reportedly clashed with Kennedy over his management of the department during the measles outbreak.